Deathtrap (film): Plot

-Sidney descends the stairs, uninjured, and joins Clifford.
+Descending the stairs, uninjured, Sidney joins Clifford.
 They discuss what to do with Myra's body, then kiss.
-The previous events have been a ruse to kill Myra without laying a hand on her.
-Clifford moves in and the two work at a partner's desk.
+The previous events have been a ruse to kill Myra, the wealthy spouse, without laying a hand on her.
+Clifford moves in and the two work on separate literary projects at a partner's desk.
 Sidney suffers writer's block, but Clifford types page after page of a play that he keeps under lock and key.

-Sidney does not trust Clifford, a sociopath with an extensive criminal record, so he switches Clifford's manuscript with a fake.
+Sidney does not trust Clifford, a sociopath with an extensive criminal record; when Clifford is out of the room, he switches Clifford's manuscript with a fake.
 Sidney is horrified to read that Clifford is using Myra's murder as the basis of a new play called Deathtrap.
 He confronts Clifford, who boasts about the play's potential and insists he will write it with or without Sidney's approval.
-He offers to share the credit with Sidney, who plays along with collaborating while he plots a solution.
-Helga stops by for candles in anticipation of a thunderstorm, and warns Sidney that Clifford is the man in boots.
+Sidney plays along with collaborating while he plots a solution.
+Helga stops by for candles in anticipation of a thunderstorm, warning Sidney that Clifford is the man in boots.

-Sidney asks Clifford to arm himself with an axe to demonstrate a bit of stage business, then produces a gun.
-He intends to shoot Clifford, claim it was in self-defense and dispose of the Deathtrap manuscript.
-But the gun is empty.
-Clifford, in anticipation, had loaded the bullets into a different gun.
-He manacles Sidney to a chair and warns him not to try to stop the production of the play.
+To demonstrate a plot point, Sidney asks Clifford to arm himself with an axe, then produces a gun.
+He intends to shoot Clifford, claim it was in self-defense, and dispose of the Deathtrap manuscript.
+The gun is empty.
+In anticipation, Clifford had loaded the bullets into a different gun.
+Manacling Sidney to a chair, Clifford reveals that he intentionally flagged his locked manuscript, which he left unattended so Sidney would read it and give him the third act to his play by his actions.
+He warns Sidney not to try to stop the production of the play.

 Clifford is unaware the manacles are trick shackles.
 Sidney releases himself, grabs a crossbow, and shoots Clifford in the back.
 The storm hits and the house suffers a blackout.
 A flash of lightning illuminates Helga scurrying through the room, thinking Sidney is in danger and coming to help.

-She realizes it is Sidney that actually poses the threat and grabs a gun while Sidney finds a knife.
+She realizes it is Sidney that actually poses the threat and grabs a gun while he finds a knife.
 Clifford regains consciousness and trips Helga.
 A struggle for the gun ensues.
 Clifford swings the axe at Sidney.

-In that moment, the scene transitions to a stage version of itself, with actors before a full house.
-The on-stage struggle culminates with "Clifford" stabbing "Sidney" and both dying, leaving "Helga" victorious.
-The opening night audience erupts in applause, and at the back of the theater stands an exultant Helga Ten Dorp, author of hit Broadway play Deathtrap.
+In that very moment, the scene transitions to a stage version of itself, with actors before a full house.
+The onstage struggle culminates with "Clifford" stabbing "Sidney" and both dying, leaving "Helga" victorious.
+The opening night audience erupts in applause.
+At the back of the theater stands an exultant Helga Ten Dorp, author of hit Broadway play Deathtrap.